shazChaudhry/solr-spike/README.md

 # Intro
-This repository shows how to get a Solr instance in a Docker container up and running & to ingest data programetically
+This repository describes how to deploy a Solr cluster in Docker Swarm mode & to ingest data programetically

+## What is Solr
+- Learn more about Solr at https://lucene.apache.org/solr/

 ## Dependencies
-- Docker swarm cluster _(only using a one-node cluster for now.
-See **Future improvements** section below)_
+- Docker swarm cluster _(see Vagrantfile_README.md for setting up a local test environment)_

-## Deploy Solr instance
+## Deploy Solr stack
 Running the following commands will create an overlay & attachable network and then start Solr as a swarm service
 - `docker network create --driver overlay --attachable sorl_net`
 - `docker stack deploy --compose-file docker-compose.yml solr`